k3yomi/atmosx-nwws-parser/README.md

 3. Submit the form and wait for approval.
 You will receive your NWWS credentials via email.

 ## Events and Listeners
-> All events are in GeoJSON for events.
+> All events are in GeoJSON.

 ### Event `onEvents`
 Triggered when a batch of new alerts are received and processed.